The DESC Stellarator Code Suite Part II: Perturbation and continuation methods: Other Applications

 The perturbation techniques described previously can also be adapted for optimization, where instead of choosing a particular change in the parameters $\Delta \bm{c}$ we instead let $\Delta \bm{c}$ be a free parameter that is chosen to minimize a cost function $\bm{g}(\bm{x},\bm{c})$, such as quasisymmetry error \citep{boozer1983,helander2014}, coil complexity \citep{zhu2018focus,zhu2018hessian,mcgreivy2020}, or fast particle confinement \citep{nemov2008,velasco2021}:

 Where as before $\Delta \bm{x}$ is an implicit function of $\Delta \bm{c}$.

-This finds the perturbation that most decreases the cost function $\bm{g}$ while maintaining force balance, without the need for additional equilibrium solves, and is analogous to a Newton method applied to the objective $\bm{g}(\bm{x},\bm{c})$ and its constraints $\bm{f}(\bm{x},\bm{c})=0$.
+This finds the step in parameter space that most decreases the cost function $\bm{g}$ while maintaining approximate force balance.
+After applying this perturbation step, a small number of Newton iterations of \autoref{eq:least_squares_f} are used to re-converge to the correct equilibrium, without the need for a full "cold start" equilibrium solve.
+This single "warm start" equilibrium solve in DESC can be contrasted with the method of STELLOPT \cite{stellopt} or SIMSOPT \cite{simsopt2021} where at each optimization step a series of $N$ cold start equilibrium solves must be performed to find the descent direction, where $N$ is the number of variables being optimized.

 In the optimization literature, this is part of a more general class of methods for constrained optimization.
 Like the perturbations described in \autoref{sec:perturbations}, this method can also be extended to higher order.
-This extension and further details on this method of optimization and applications to quasisymmetry will be given in Part III \citep{dudt2022desc}.
+This extension and further details on this method of optimization and applications to quasisymmetry are given in Part III \citep{dudt2022desc}.